Scheduling is the act of assigning or designating people for a fixed time in a schedule.

 - Integration with external systems

 The right scheduling system will enable a manageable solution that results in lower labor costs and better customer service.
-Providing familiar views onto relevant problems, user friendly tools that can solve them, and time-saving automation, it is a key investment in operational integrity.
+Providing familiar views onto relevant problems, user friendly tools that can solve them, and time-saving automation, is a key investment in operational integrity.